 - I’m sure you understand that the X in the comments represent students’ names, so replace with your respective learners’ names.

-- If you’d like more “academic meat” (meaning a more robust or detailed end-of-year report card comment) of these samples, simply add more comments using statements from my collection of meaningful subject-specific report card comments.
+- If you’d like more “academic meat” (meaning a more robust or detailed end-of-year report card comment), simply add more comments using statements from my collection of subject-specific report card comments.
 Now you’re all set to go!

 - And if you’re looking for a way to make the process of writing your final report card comments even less stressful, check out this post on streamlining the process even more.

 It’s the school year’s end, and yep, you’ve got a ton to check off your to-do list before heading out for the summer.

 Don’t let final report card comments linger too long on your list.